ramr25bai10166-vitbpl/vitproject/README.md

 The program offers:

-1.  **Basic Arithmetic Calculator:** Performs addition, subtraction, multplication, and division using high-precision decimal numbers.
+1.  **Basic Arithmetic Calculator:** Performs addition, subtraction, multplication, and division using high-precision decimal numbers and ensuring no floating pont errors.

 2.  **2D Geometry:** Calculates the area and perimeter/circumference for
     four common shapes like: